Updated April 22, 2021

 - Retail – max 50% capacity indoors

 Hotels and lodging are open with modifications.
-Hotel fitness centers can be open outdoors only with modifications.
-Indoor pools, hot tubs, saunas, and steam rooms must remain closed.
+Hotel fitness centers can open with 25% capacity.
+Indoor pools can open.
+Indoor hot tubs, saunas, and steam rooms must remain closed.

 The following sectors will have additional modifications in addition to 100% masking and physical distancing: